ShivanKaul/star-spec/draft-dss-star.md

 finalizes the OPRF protocol to compute the output `rand` as follows:

 ~~~
-rand = client_context.Finalize(msg, blind, evaluated_element, proof)
+rand = client_context.Finalize(secret, blind, evaluated_element, proof)
 ~~~

 ## Reporting Phase {#report-phase}

-In the reporting phase, the client uses its measurement `msg` with auxiliary data `aux` and its derived randomness `rand` to produce a report for the Aggregation Server.
+In the reporting phase, the client uses its measurement `secret` with auxiliary data `aux` and its derived randomness `rand` to produce a report for the Aggregation Server.

 ### Reporting Configuration